riscv-boom/riscv-boom/CONTRIBUTING.md

 **Style Guide**

-You can invoke "make checkstyle" to verify that your changes respect the style guide.
+You can invoke `make checkstyle` to verify that your changes respect the style guide.